advance100/doc_webpack/installation.md

 ## Use webpack in a project

 It's the best to have webpack also as dependency in your project.
-Through this you can choose a local webpack version and aren't force to use the global one.
+Through this you can choose a local webpack version and will not be forced to use the single global one.

 Add a `package.json` configuration file for `npm` with: